muditbaid/LLM-DoRA-Finetuning/symbolic-moe/METHODOLOGY.md

 ## 2. Symbolic-MoE Style Routing

-We adopt the Symbolic Mixture-of-Experts idea (Chen et al., 2025) but tailor it to moderation:
+We adopt the Symbolic Mixture-of-Experts idea (Chen et al., 2025) but tailor it to moderation.
+The `symbolic-moe/` folder mirrors the original codebase (keywords → profile → routing) while skipping aggregation:

+- `config.py`: expert definitions, label spaces, and paths.
+- `validation_pool.jsonl`: ≈2k tagged validation samples across hate/offense/bully/threat/no-label.
+- `build_profiles.py`: runs each expert on the validation pool and saves skill scores to `profiles.json`.
+- `route_and_predict.py`: routes samples (e.g., `test_sample.jsonl`) to experts using the learned profiles and emits **all** expert outputs instead of aggregating them.
+- `predictions/*.jsonl`: raw outputs from profiling for debugging.

 ### 2.1 Skill/Keyword Extraction